lajbel/kanovel/docs/tutorials/fonts.md

 ---
 layout: default
 title: Custom Fonts
+parent: Tutorials
-nav_order: 2
+nav_order: 1
 ---

 ## Use custom fonts

 OpenType and TrueType fonts will not be supported until Kaboom is released from version 2000.
 So here's a short tutorial on how to load your own fonts using [Font2BitMap](https://stmn.itch.io/font2bitmap)

 First, we select a font from the list, for example, this page font, Lato